Holo-Host/holo-envoy-legacy/README.md

 This last step should respond with `install basic-chat:  OK 200`.

-This will automatically start running the chat instance but **it will not host the UI until you restart the Envoy**. (hopefully will fix this soon)
+This will automatically start running the chat instance but **it will not host the UI until you restart the Envoy**. (may fix this some day)

 Navigate to `localhost:48080/basic-chat` to start chatting.

+**Shortcut**: To quickly get up and running with a particular app, you can condense the previous three steps (`register-provider`, `register-happ`, and `install`) with `bootstrap`:

+	yarn run cmd bootstrap basic-chat

 ## Troubleshooting